Neotys-Labs/Script-Converter/README.md

 # Script Converter

-The Script Converter is a command line tool that converts LoadRunner Scripts into a NeoLoad project.
+The Script Converter is a tool that converts LoadRunner Scripts into a NeoLoad project.

-Warning: As the Script Converter is currently a preview version, no official support is provided for the tool.
-We would really appreciate your feedback on the product.
-Feel free to contact us at [Neotys support](https://www.neotys.com/support/contact.html).
+It can be used as an independ command line tool or as an embedded feature in NeoLoad.

+## Using NeoLoad embedded converter

+Use 'tools/Script Converter...' menu or use the command line as described in the [documentation](https://www.neotys.com/documents/doc/neoload/latest/en/html/#31348.htm).

+The embedded Script Converter can be patched by replacing the Jar file: &lt;install-dir>\converters\converters-launcher-{version}.jar

-## Installation
+## Installation as an Independent command line tool

 ### Download